skbkontur/graphite-clickhouse/README.md

 max-cpu = 1
 # Limit number of results from find query.
 Zero = unlimited
 max-metrics-in-find-answer = 0
+# Limit number of metrics from render query.
+Zero = unlimited
+max-metrics-in-render-answer = 0
 # Daemon returns empty response if query matches any of regular expressions
 # target-blacklist = ["^not_found.*"]